uccess With Money

 IMPORTANT!
 In computer circles when something is in all caps it is often referred to as “shouting” and is generally frowned on.
 But I put that word in all caps because I am shouting!
 The following point is just that important.

-Think about how little adjustment you would need to make in your monthly spending to compensate for that amount.
+Think about how little adjustment you would need to make in your monthly spending to compensate for any amount you may be over spending and get out of debt completely.
 Think how little you would have to reduce your credit card debt to save twenty dollars each month just from lower interest charges.

 It is only essential at this point to discover the amazing and happy truth that overall you only need to reduce spending a few dollars a month to start moving in the direction of all of these worthwhile financial goals.
 You can probably do that easily.

-And as soon as you have reduced your debt just a little you will actually able to buy more than people who are not on your course, all the while moving effectively toward your underlying goal of debt elimination.
+And as soon as you have reduced your debt just a little you will actually able to buy more than people who are not on your course., At the same time you are moving effectively toward your underlying goal of debt elimination.
 This is the positive mental message that must underlie all of your self-talk.

 Remember, you don’t always get what you want in life, but you always get what you expect.
 Start expecting to be successful with your money.